The Community of Inquiry › Forums › CoI Research – Discussion Forum › Adapting survey questions for L2 learners – feedback please

-This topic contains 0 replies, has 1 voice, and was last updated by Avatar of Chris Harwood Chris Harwood 9 years, 4 months ago.
+This topic contains 0 replies, has 1 voice, and was last updated by Chris Harwood 10 years ago.

 I am conducting doctoral research on English as a second language (L2) undergraduate students on an academic bridging course program at the University of Toronto.
 I am adapting the CoI survey instrument for a blended learning environment.
 Students from different classes on the program sign up for different book clubs hosted in Facebook groups.
 Instructors post questions to the book club each week and the students answer and discuss the questions.
 The purpose of the book club is to encourage extensive reading, and to enable the L2 students to practice their critical writing and composition skills.